KHP-Informatics/BRC-U_git_template/README.md

 2) Delete the .git in BRC-U_git_template folder, so you can start from scratch.

-    $ rm -r ./BRC-U_git_template/.git
+    $ rm -rf ./BRC-U_git_template/.git

 3) Rename the project:

     $ mv BRC-U_git_template.git <New-Repository-Name>

-4) Create a project in GitHub with "New-Repository-Name" to act as your remote.
+4) Create a project in GitHub "+New Repository" with "New-Repository-Name" to act as your remote.
 In your top level folder:

+    $ cd New-Repository-Name/
+    $ git init
     $ git remote add <remote URL>

 5) Edit this README.md with the relevant information to your project.